How to file a Trademark in Argentina?

 Argentina only accepts single-class trademark applications.

-Please note that a general power of attorney is admitted and we can use it to file any number of applications on behalf of the same client
+A power of attorney is required to act before the INPI.
+In Argentina, a general power of attorney is accepted and can be used to file any number of applications on behalf of the same applicant.
+Formalities depend on the country of origin.

-Goytia & Associates has local offices in Argentina and in key cities of the world to ensure the best quality of IP service.
-Our extensive coverage of +120 countries enables our clients to effectively manage multiple filings and cases through one centralized agent.
+Goytia & Associates has local offices in Argentina and key cities worldwide, providing high-quality IP services.
+Our extensive coverage in 120+ countries enables our clients to effectively manage multiple filings and cases through a single centralized agent.

 Do you need to file a Trademark from another country other than Argentina?